Bisphosphonates

 Bisphosphonate structure

 The bisphosphonates are powerful, they cause dramatic changes in the bone physiology, and they deserve respect.
-In women or men with a high risk of fractures, these medicines reduce the incidence of fractures and improve the quality of life.
-Bisphosphonates are effective in preventing fractures in people with osteoporosis, but most of the time they are not necessary for people with osteopenia.
-A report by Schousboe found that alendronate is not cost-effective in treating women with T-scores better than -2.5 who do not already have an osteoporotic fracture.
+In women or men whose bone density T-score is lower than -2.5, or who already have a vertebral fracture, these medicines reduce the incidence of fractures and improve the quality of life.
+However, in women who don't have fractures and have only "osteopenia", a report by Schousboe found that alendronate is not cost-effective.
 We still don't know the effects of long-term suppression of bone formation.

 INDICATIONS